wireapp/wire-server/src/understand/federation/architecture.rst

 certificates provided by other backends when accepting incoming connections from other backends.

-Conversely, every federator needs to be provisioned with a (client) certificate which it uses to authenticate itself towards other backends.
+Conversely, every `Federator` needs to be provisioned with a (client) certificate which it uses to authenticate itself towards other backends.

 Note that the client certificate is expected to be issued with the backend's infra domain as the subject alternative name (SAN), which is defined in `RFC